MCU Deployment

 df -h

-4. Open the repository configuration file with the nano editor and make sure that all the lines are commented out:
+4. Open the repository configuration file using the nano editor and ensure that all lines are commented out:

 nano /etc/apt/sources.list